FPGA-Research/FABulous_board/software/README.md

 `clock_setup_using_arduino_code/clock_setup` : An Arduino project quickly set up to flash a firmware for configuring the PLL chip to compatible microcontrollers.

+`fabrics`: Files for the MPW-2 and MPW-5 fabrics.
+These include the following for the respective fabric:
+  - The `csv` file
+  - The top wrapper (essentially the constraints file)
+  - An example bitstream (has to be updated, and the user design has to be added)

 `modules` : Different modules needed for the main script.

 `upload_bitstream` : Contains a script to upload a bitstream